Budibase/website/content/blog/data/cap-vs-acid.md

 These don’t necessarily rule each other out - as long as the same internal rules apply to all nodes in a system.

+For some real-life context to this, check out our guide to [data entry automation](https://budibase.com/blog/data/data-entry-automation/).

 ## CAP vs ACID: Where is the overlap?

 Consistency within CAP overlaps with ACID’s *atomicity* stipulation - in the sense that a transaction in a distributed system wouldn’t be successful unless it is written to *all* nodes.